JoyceWLee/LDCTIQAG_reference_docker/README.md

 ## 4.Buliding container
 - To test if all dependencies are met, you should run the `build.sh` to build the docker container.
 ## 5.Testing container and gernerating the bundle for uploading your algorithm
 - To test your container, you can run `test.sh`.
 This will run the test image provided in the test folder though your model.
 It will check them against what you provide in `test/expexted_output.json`.
-Noted: this will initially not be equal to the demo detections in this reference.
+Noted: this will initially not be equal to the demo prediction score in this reference.
 - To gerneate the bundle, you need to run the `export.sh` to generate the package of your docker with the extension **tar.gz**, which you can then upload to grand challenge to submit your algorithm.
 ## 6.Creating an algorithm on Grand Challenge and submitting the solution to LDCTIQAC2023 Challenge
 - In order to submit the docker container, you have to add an algorithm for you docker container, [add algorithm](https://ldctiqac2023.grand-challenge.org/evaluation/challenge/algorithms/create/).